rust-lang/const-eval/const-generic-const-fn-bounds.md

 ## `?const` opt out

 There is often desire to add bounds to a `const` function's generic arguments, without wanting to call any of the methods on those generic bounds.
-Prominent examples are `new` methods:
+Prominent examples are `new` functions:

 ```rust
 struct Foo<T: Trait>(T);